Simon JohnsonRonald A. Kurtz (1954) Professor of Entrepreneurship

 Loessberg is an experienced entrepreneur in established and emerging markets.
 She has particular experience in emerging market venture capital fund formation, entrepreneurship in emerging economies, and the evolving issues and standards of corporate governance in the United States and abroad.
 In the United States, she founded and runs Big World, a strategy firm focused on new ventures in new markets.
 She also co-founded Zeta Networks, an optical networking firm built on technology developed at MIT.
 In addition, Loessberg spent five years in Moscow, where she was a partner, director, and general counsel of Brunswick (now Brunswick UBS), a startup investment firm in the brutally entrepreneurial Russian equity market.

 Michellana JesterDirector, Action Learning Program, Lecturer

 Tel: (617) 324-1359

-Michellana Y. Jester, Manager of MIT Sloan School of Management’s Action Learning Program, began her career as a strategic management consultant before she began working in higher education.
+Michellana Y. Jester, Director of MIT Sloan School of Management’s Action Learning Program and Lecturer, began her career as a strategic management consultant before she began working in higher education.
 As a consultant for nearly a decade, she worked for private corporations, non-profit organizations, and public agency clients to strategically solve organizational challenges.
 Michellana’s consulting engagements specialized in leadership development, organizational change, and team building.

 Michellana's work in her current role at MIT Sloan draws from her private and non-profit sector experience, helping to link theoretical concepts to real world business practice for MBA and other graduate students.
 As the Manager of Sloan’s Action Learning Program, Michellana is responsible for leading the design and delivery of experiential and project based courses, while developing and supporting learning objectives and learning transfer for multiple stakeholders including faculty, graduate students, and host companies.